How to Run for Local Office

 Who are my locally elected officials?

-Your state and local websites will have contact information for elected officials in your area.
+Your state and local government websites will have contact information for elected officials in your area.
 These details are often early pieces of information that help you determine the political ecosystem of your area.
 You’ll want to know:

 • Who is the local incumbent?